 ‘Remember why you’re here, Cosmo.’

-The dress she wore hugged and flaunted her curves and the crimson fabric illuminated her pale, peach skin.
+The dress she wore hugged and flaunted her curves and the crimson fabric contrasted well against her skin.
 The skirt flared out below her hips and ended with a lace hem just below her knees.
 The petal-like patterns crossed upward from the bottom of her left leg to the top of her right.
 The mirror behind her revealed that her entire back – from the neck to her waist – was exposed.
-The strips of mesh-like fabric teasingly exposed her skin on either side of her body, from her chest down to her waist.
+The strips of mesh-like fabric teasingly exposed the skin on either side of her body from her chest down to her waist.
 A wave of embarrassment flooded over Cosmo and she blushed at the sight of her reflection.